Mormon cosmology: Exaltation and eternal progression

 In LDS doctrine, the goal of each adherent is to receive "exaltation" through the atonement of Jesus.
 If a person receives exaltation, they inherit all the attributes of God the Father, including godhood.
-Mormons believe that these people will become gods and goddesses in the afterlife, and will have "all power, glory, dominion, and knowledge".
+Mormons believe that these people will become gods and goddesses in the afterlife, and will have "all power, glory, dominion, and knowledge."
 Mormons teach that exalted people will live with their earthly families and will also "have spirit children": their posterity will grow forever.

 According to the belief, exaltation is a gift available only to those who have qualified for the highest "degree" of the celestial kingdom through faith in Jesus and obedience to his commandments.
-As prerequisites for this "greatest gift of God", adherents believe that either in this life or the afterlife, they must become "perfect" and they must participate in all the required ordinances.
+As prerequisites for this "greatest gift of God", adherents believe that in the afterlife, they will become "perfect" and they must participate in all the required ordinances.
 Though not necessary, their exaltation can be "sealed upon them" by the Holy Ghost via the second anointing ordinance.
 One of the key qualifications for exaltation is being united in a celestial marriage to an opposite-sex partner via the ordinance of sealing, either in person or by proxy after they have died.
 In the 19th century, some leaders of the LDS Church taught that participation in plural marriage was also a requirement of exaltation.
 The LDS Church abandoned the practice beginning in 1890 and now teaches that only a single celestial marriage is required for exaltation.